Skip to main content

 After President Clinton signed the National Highway System Act into law on November 28, 1995, the first Interstate 99 sign was in place in less than one week.
 On Friday, December 1, 1995, at the 17th Street Interchange in Altoona - Shuster and Pennsylvania Transportation Secretary Brad Mallory unveiled the first I-99 sign.

-Shuster was present for a sign unveiling ceremony three days after the I-99 was written into law.
+Shuster was present for a sign unveiling ceremony three days after I-99 was written into law.
 (2)

 Within the road enthusiast hobby, Interstate 99 was "via non grata."
 Dislike of the highway and Shuster became a common topic in hobby forums.
-The most common complaint was that Interstate 99 would run west of Interstate 95 - violating the logic and standards of the highway numbering grid.
+The most common complaint was that Interstate 99 should run west of Interstate 95 - violating the logic and standards of the highway numbering grid.
 Others directed their ire towards Shuster and how he legislatively decided the number and more than just a handful of Anti-Interstate 99 websites were made.

 William F. Yurasko ran one of those Anti-I-99 websites.
 His site was named Pennsylvania's Destination of the Day in June of 1998.
 Yurasko said about his site, "It was a fun thing to do at the time.
 Even some of my professors liked it."